 The Piaggio has a pretty large boot ( over 55ltrs) and we use this space for shopping, trips to the laundry or stashing our helmets and wet weather gear.
 We incur no additional fees for the tunnel or ferry, it’s secure in the garage when we are travelling and only takes a couple of minutes to take out or put away.
 I have fitted two D rings in the roof of the garage and two D rings in the floor of the garage.
 When we had the Quad I fitted a 2000kg working load electric winch with remote control to help pull it up the ramp and ease it out.
 This winch works well with the Piaggio and having 3 wheels with a locking suspension device I can just hook up and winch the scooter in same as the quad.
 The D rings and straps secure it while we are travelling.

 As I mentioned we have enough room in the garage to fit two bicycles, however I do have to remove the pedals and turn the handlebars round 90 degrees.
 Its a bit fiddly but well worth the hassle.
-This arrangement is our ideal and I can’t foresee us changing anytime soon.
+This arrangement is our ideal and I can’t foresee us changing anytime soon unless we change the Flair.
 We use our camper all year round and my only criticism is that it can get very cold in winter.
 We don’t mind the rain, in fact we don’t get wet when riding as the leg shields and windscreen keep us reasonably dry.
 But the cold – well that’s a killer.
 I had thought of buying one of these heated covers and a pair of heated gloves but would want a demo before laying out good money.

 I do understand that not everyone has a garage that will take a scooter but there are several rackes that can be fitted on the rear of any camper, including a nifty wheeled rack that has one swivelling wheel to support the weight of a motorbike or scooter.
 The idea is good.
 The bike still fits across the back of the camper like a bicycle rack so the overall length of the camper is only increased by just over 1 meter.
 Because the wheel is on the ground you are not increasing the overall weight of the camper so the payload is hardly affected.
 Most of us have plenty of train weight capacity so keeping well within limits and is much cheaper when crossing the channel as many companies have special rates for trailers less than 2 mtrs long.
 Sea France, before they went bust, even costed it as a bike rack.